 The first scene of the ballet, which takes place in what looks like a compilation of iconic Canadian cities, was my favorite of the night.
 Evidently inspired by the 70’s, dancers set the bohemian theme with swaying hips and beautiful extensions.
 The costumes are just as fantastic – colorful leggings, flowery hair accessories, bright blouses and corduroy pants for the male dancers.
 As dancers leap across the stage, it’s clear that Our Canada isn’t just any ballet.
 This is dynamic energy at its best, with traveling movements and numerous levels of bodies rolling across the floor and matching each other’s rhythms.
 Contrary to the controlled torso, pelvis and facial expressions of traditional ballet, the dancers of Our Canada have open hips and even wider smiles.
 There is a mixture of soft shoe and point, a combination of rigid and limber movements and a clear homage to early modern dance.
 A cascade of kisses between dancers – male, female and both – shows the frivolity of youth and the endless freedom of young love.

-The scenes that follow are equally beautiful, including a moment between a man and the ghost of his lover in what looks like 1950’s Montreal, although you can’t be sure.
-As they fall asleep on a little bed, the woman slips out of the dancer’s arms and disappears into the night, leaving the soon awakened man bewildered and alone.
-The accompanying song, “Affair on 8th Avenue”, couldn’t be more suited to the scene.
-“The perfume that she wore was from some little store on the down side of town, but it lingered long after she’d gone, I remember it well”.
+The scenes that follow are equally beautiful, including a moment between a man and the ghost of his lover in 1950’s Montreal.
+As they fall asleep on a small metal-framed bed, the woman slips out of the dancer’s arms and disappears into the night, leaving the soon awakened man bewildered and alone.
+The lyrics of the accompanying song, “Affair on 8th Avenue”, couldn’t be more suited to the scene: “The perfume that she wore was from some little store on the down side of town, but it lingered long after she’d gone, I remember it well”.

 Of course, it isn’t all doom and gloom, the simple joy of the first dance is matched with a square dancing scene – featuring dancers from an actual senior’s center and a dance where elementary-aged children run, scream and laugh, ultimately gathering around Gordon Lightfoot himself, who mysteriously appears and disappears throughout the ballet, leaving viewers unsure if it’s really him, or simply another ballet dancer dressed in his clothes.